 Four units are included in the Award course – see below

 - Recruitment, Selection and Employment

 - Finance for Business

 We believe that for learning to be successful, students will need to engage with real businesses.
 As part of their assessment, students will attend a trip to Thorpe Park to find out about a theme park as a business, alongside visits to other organisations linked to the course.

 Course Specific Trips, Visits & Experiences

 Students studying the BTEC Level 2 Award in Business have the opportunity to take part in a variety of course related experiences.
 In the last couple of years, these have included:

-- A trip to Colchester Zoo or similar, for course-related research
+- A trip to Thorpe Park or similar, for course-related research

 - Primary research in Reigate about local businesses to assist with creating their own start-up business